sobopla/sparme-react/README.md

   - Page routes are declared in Layout.js

-  - Auth shows conditionally through Layout.js if user is not logged in
+  - Auth (registration/sign-in modal) shows conditionally through Layout.js if user is not logged in

   - Each page is wrapped in a higher order component, requireAuth, that makes the page available on user sign in.